History & Organization

 The evening before the race a “Carbo Feed” is held.
 This gives the runners a chance to get together and plan their strategies.
 It is also the first chance to pick up bib numbers for registered runners.
 The following morning, the 11th hour, more runners arrive and are able to check-in and pick up their bib numbers.
 One hour before the race begins, all runners are transported 12 miles up the road to the starting line.
 Approximately 1 hour and 40 minutes later the first runner crosses the finish line.

 The first year of The Lost Lake Breath of Life Run, 1992, there were 55 participants.
-The US Forest Service will only allow 750 runners on the trail on race day.
+Today, the US Forest Service permit allows 750 runners on the trail on race day.
 2010 was the first year that the Lost Lake Run met its capacity, filling in 90 days.
-In 2015 the race filled in under 15 minutes, making it one of the more popular mountain races in Alaska.
+In 20165 the race filled in just over 5 minutes, making it one of the more popular mountain races in Alaska.
 Since inception, this event has raised over $2 million dollars for the Cystic Fibrosis Foundation.
-On each of the last two years checks for $190,000 have been sent to the CF Foundation.
-We are hoping that this year we might be able to break $200,000.

 Marsha Vincent is the race’s founder.
 Marsha is the mother of four children, two of which have Cystic Fibrosis.
 She is the reason this race is what it is.
 As the Chairperson of the race, Marsha made sure that every year the race is better than the last.
 Marsha is quick to point out, however, that this race would not have lasted if not for the dedication and support of all the generous sponsors, race volunteers and runners.